🧢 Coach T's Recap

 Does this align with our strategy?

-Now connect it back to your plan.
+Now bring it back to your goals.

 What if something isn’t significant?